milos-pujic/cypress-cucumber-e2e-tests/README.md

 > :bangbang: IMPORTANT :bangbang:
 >
 > If you want to have parallel execution, just run same command **WITH SAME** --ci-build-id flag value in multiple terminals.

-Here's a rough estimaton of price / month for using the resources used.
-The actual usage might be higher (or lower) based on actual usage.

-- Fargate pricing based on calculator 35,55 USD (1 vCPU, 2GB RAM) or 17,78 USD (0.5 vCPU, 1GB RAM)
-- EC2 Application Load Balancer based on calculator 19,35 USD (0.5 GB / hour, 0.5 connections / second)
-- S3 + Cloudwatch = varies based on usage

 ### Host Sorry-Cypress Locally with Docker